2022 Music Lineup

 Ric Scoles

-Born in a time period 90 years later than his musical sound he transcends time with his banjo.
-Playing the instrument like it has no history of its own, Ric blends his original sound with hues of his mentors and composes works that range from a Gangster Banjo Prohibition Era sound to Gershwin style ballads to flaming bluegrass banjo at lightning speed.
-Energetic, interesting & melodic, everyone leaves a bigger banjo fan than when they first arrived.
+Ric’s sound embodies a time period long before his time, he transcends history with his banjo.
+Ric blends his original sound with hues of his mentors and composes works that range from his banjo from Prohibition Era sound to Gershwin style ballads to flaming bluegrass..
+Energetic, enigmatic & melodic, his banjo playing educates the casual fan to the weathered admirer.

 Cat Ridgeway

-Cat Ridgeway is a skilled singer/songwriter from Orlando, FL known for her soulful vocals, high energy, and magnetic stage presence.
-Her latest release, ‘Nice to Meet You,’ has jumped up 59 spots to #66 on the Americana album chart and moved up to #8 on the Americana Bubblin’ Up album chart (after staying at #10 for 3 weeks straight).
-Her leading single, “Giving You Up,” has tied for #5 most-added Americana single, reached #6 on the Americana Bubblin’ Up single chart, and moved up 129 spots to #71 on the Americana single chart.
+Cat Ridgeway is a skilled singer/songwriter and multi-instrumentalist from Orlando, FL known for her soulful vocals, high energy, and magnetic stage presence.
+Her 2020 release, ‘Nice to Meet You,’ marked her debut as a fully independent artist to commercial radio and brought her and her band on tour.
+The record jumped up 59 spots to #66 on the Americana charts, and her leading single “Giving You Up” tied for the #5 most-added Americana single nationally.
 While these numbers may seem humble, they are quite impressive for an independent artist pitching to commercial radio for the very first time.

 Guidelines